nubbthedestroyer/docker-workshop/exercises/8-breaking-down-the-hwapp/Readme.md

 When working with Kubernetes, you should get familiar with these YAML files.

 The Kubernetes service also comprises YAMLs.
-Let's take a look at that by running `kubectl get service helloworld-service -o yaml`
+Let's take a look at that by running `kubectl get service hw -o yaml`

 ```
 apiVersion: v1